vegaprotocol/documentation/versioned_docs/version-v0.75/releases/overview.md

 To review the changes in the last released version, see [here](https://github.com/vegaprotocol/vega/compare/0.74.10...v0.75.5).

+## Release versions 0.74.10-fix.1 | 2024-03-27
+This version was shared with the validators on 27 March 2024.

+### Bug fixes

+- At 11:40 UTC on 27 March 2024, the Vega mainnet stopped producing blocks as detailed in [this incident report ↗](https://blog.vega.xyz/incident-report-network-outage-dd83e48072c8).
+Nodes had differing `appHash` values.
+The issue is related to how price monitoring bounds were sorted, and has been fixed in the following [patch release ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.74.10-fix.1).

+To see deployment instructions for this patch please see the [migration guide](../node-operators/migration-guides/upgrade-node.md)

+To review the changes in the last released version, see the [comparison file ↗](https://github.com/vegaprotocol/vega/compare/v0.74.10...v0.74.10-fix.1).

 ## Release versions 0.74.10 | 2024-03-07
 This version was released by the validators to mainnet on 07 March 2024.